Editor's note: This post was last updated on April 7, 2020

 Masks for Healthcare Workers

-Arkansas Arts & Fashion Forum is recruiting designers and seamstresses who would like to donate their time (remotely) to make masks for our hospitals and medical clinics.
+Arkansas Arts & Fashion Forum is still recruiting designers and seamstresses who would like to donate their time (remotely) to make masks for our hospitals and medical clinics.
 Sign up to volunteer HERE.

 What are other ways we can help support one another?
 Let us know.